 Parish: Holme next the Sea Proposal: Demolition of existing bungalow, construction of detached two- storey dwelling with garage and garden room.
-Location: Westfield 27 Peddars Way Holme next The Sea Norfolk Applicant: Mr & Mrs Thorogood Case No: 21/00457/F (Full Application) Case Officer: Mrs K Lawty Date for Determination: 4 May 2021 Extension of Time Expiry Date: 17 September 2021
+Location: Westfield, 27 Peddars Way, Holme next The Sea, PE36 6LE Applicant: Mr Mrs Thorogood Case No: 21/00457/F (Full Application) Case Officer: Mrs K Lawty Date for Determination: 4 May 2021 Extension of Time Expiry Date: 17 September 2021

-Reason for Referral to Planning Committee - the comments of the Parish Council and Norfolk Coast Partnership are at odds with the recommendation
+Reason for Referral to Planning Committee - The comments of the Parish Council and Norfolk Coast Partnership are contrary to the recommendation, referred to Planning Committee by Sifting Panel and was later deferred from 13th September 2021 Planning Committee.

-Neighbourhood Plan: Yes
+Neighbourhood Plan: No